Quantum scattering with time-decaying harmonic oscillators: Auxiliary results

 \subsection{Commutator estimate (Mourre estimates)}

-In this subsection, we will consider the commutator estimate which is closely related to the {\em Mourre estimate} (see, e.g. Mourre \cite{Mo} and Yokoyama \cite{Yo}).
-Then by mimicking the approach of the previous works of scattering theory for Schr\"{o}dinger operator $H=p^2/(2m) +V$, we define the {\em conjugate} operator $\SCR{A}$ as
+In this subsection, we consider the commutator estimate that is closely related to the {\em Mourre estimate} (see, e.g., Mourre \cite{Mo} and Yokoyama \cite{Yo}).
+By mimicking the approach of previous works on scattering theory for the Schr\"{o}dinger operator $H=p^2/(2m) +V$, we define the {\em conjugate} operator $\SCR{A}$ as